Olaoluwiv/portfolio-blog/README.md

 - Enhance admin features for better management of the app.
 - Expand payment options for users.
 - Optimize app performance based on user feedback and analytics.
-- Resolve the Firebase authentication configuration issue to enable user registration and login.
+- Resolve the Firebase authentication configuration issue to enable user registration and login

 ## Installation